Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in West Plains is somewhat more expensive than other forms of senior housing, reflecting the additional care needs of residents with cognitive challenges.
 When compared to other areas in Missouri, West Plains offers a more affordable option for memory care, especially when compared to larger urban centers.

-Located at 213 Davis Dr, inside 65775 zip code area in Howell county, Pleasant Valley Manor offers dementia and Alzheimer’s care to West Plains, MO seniors with dementia and offers services that include constant medical checks to ensure well-being, promoted socialization and special colors to aid with memory.
-Pleasant Valley Manor contains a total of 72 memory care units.
+Situated at 213 Davis Dr, inside 65775 zip code area in Howell county, Pleasant Valley Manor offers memory care to West Plains, MO dementia sufferers and provides amenities that include controlled access community, help with toileting 24/7 and high ratio of caregivers to residents.
+Pleasant Valley Manor contains a total of 72 dementia units.
 Pleasant Valley Manor is licensed to provide care, with license # 13641.

 Medicare, the federal health insurance program primarily for individuals aged 65 and older, does not typically cover the full cost of memory care in West Plains, Missouri.
 Memory care services are specialized care for individuals with Alzheimer's disease, dementia, or other cognitive impairments.
 In general, Medicare offers limited coverage for these types of services, but there are specific conditions under which it may help with some costs.